krschmidt/krschmidt.github.com/_posts/2020-02-16-niagara-drift-creek-falls.md

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/marriageat10mph/49683712573/in/album-72157713570693303/" title="IMG_3208"><img src="https://live.staticflickr.com/65535/49683712573_759dcb282f_b.jpg" width="1024" height="768" alt="Waterfall with the bridge above it">

 While not a long hike, it was certainly a nice one, and one I'd be glad to do again with the family.
 We returned to Salem, too late to stop at the REI, but with plenty of time for a dinner and a desert at [Gustav's Bargarden](https://bargarten.com/).
 A nice trip, if a bit much time in the car.
+Also a nice excuse to spend more time with the DSLR that had given me so much trouble on the previous adventure.
+I'm much happier with the photos from this trip (the last two in this post were with the DSLR - the other two were on my iPhone, which is definitely feeling dated).

 <script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>